-Just like the scientific method, many people have written about pseudoscience.
-Among the best known works is the book Fads and Fallacies in the Name of Science [210] by Martin Gardner, first appearing over 50 years ago and continually updated as new hoaxes appear.
+As with the scientific method, many people have written about pseudoscience.
+Among the best known works is the book Fads and Fallacies in the Name of Science [212] by Martin Gardner, first appearing over 50 years ago and continually updated as new hoaxes appear.
 Mr. Gardner is a controversial figure, strongly wording his condemnation of pseudoscience and forceful in his philosophy, but he nonetheless leaves us with useful guidelines for discriminating pseudoscience from real science.
-In particular, he provides five general characteristics of a pseudoscientist: There are five ways in which the sincere pseudo-scientist's paranoid tendencies are likely to be exhibited.
+In particular, he provides five general characteristics of a pseudoscientist:

+There are five ways in which the sincere pseudo-scientist's paranoid tendencies are likely to be exhibited.

-- (1) He considers himself a genius. - (2) He regards his colleagues, without exception, as ignorant blockheads. ...
+- 1. He considers himself a genius. - 2.
+He regards his colleagues, without exception, as ignorant blockheads. ...
 Frequently he insults his opponents by accusing them of stupidity, dishonesty, or other base motives.
 If they ignore him, he takes this to mean his arguments are unanswerable.
-If they retaliate in kind, this strengthens his delusion that he is battling scoundrels. - (3) He believes himself unjustly persecuted and discriminated against.
+If they retaliate in kind, this strengthens his delusion that he is battling scoundrels. - 3.
+He believes himself unjustly persecuted and discriminated against.
 The journals reject his papers and either ignore his books or assign them to "enemies" for review.
-It is all part of a dastardly plot. - (4) He has strong compulsions to focus his attacks on the greatest scientists and the bestestablished theories. - (5) He often has a tendency to write in a complex jargon, in many cases making use of terms and phrases he himself has coined.
-[211]
+It is all part of a dastardly plot. - 4.
+He has strong compulsions to focus his attacks on the greatest scientists and the best-established theories. - 5.
+He often has a tendency to write in a complex jargon, in many cases making use of terms and phrases he himself has coined.
+[213]